Struggling to write a CV when you have no work experience? Here's what you need to know.

 Think outside the job

 Want some free advice?
-Treat your extra-curricular activities like jobs.
-Evidence shows that employers are willing to take voluntary experience into account when considering a candidate for a role.
-Therefore, spend time mentally sifting through the last 10 years and think about the times you may have volunteered at a company, conducted charity work, completed mandatory work experience in high school – anything that will look good on a CV.
+Treat your extra-curricular activities and volunteer work like jobs.
+Evidence shows that employers are willing to take voluntary experience into account when considering a candidate for a position.
+Therefore, spend time mentally sifting through the last 10 years and think about the times you may have volunteered at a company, conducted charity work, completed mandatory work experience or relevant coursework in high school or at a university – anything that will look good on a CV.
 It may not have been paid work, but you certainly would have gained some valuable skills doing it.

 Leverage your transferable skills